 “You can’t quit before you even try to write anything,” Michael told me.
 So after an hour long stare down with a blank Word document, I finally typed the first line of my novel.
 That first line ended up turning into a 100-page story.

-This proves that it is possible to write a novel (or a very rough first draft as I call my manuscript) without any prior planning.
+This proves that it’s possible to write a novel (or a very rough first draft as I call my manuscript) without any prior planning.
 However, I ran into a lot of writer’s block when working on that story and almost quit NaNoWriMo entirely.
 I found that having a structured plan before you set out makes it much easier to work towards your goal a little bit each day.

 Now when I jump into NaNoWriMo, I try to have the rough outline of a plot typed up before I begin.
-This year I’m planning to work on a collection of interconnected short stories, and I’ve already come up with a list of story ideas and plot summaries.

 Having an outline doesn’t mean that you must follow it to the letter, but it does mean that you will have a nice roadmap to follow and will have a better chance of avoiding writer’s block because you will have a general idea of where your novel is headed.